 Depending on the size of the law firm, a paralegal’s duties may include drafting documents such as mortgages, separation agreements, sale agreements, trust agreements, real estate closings and other types of contracts.
 This is an example of an administrative duty which greatly aids the firm in decreasing the workload of attorneys and other staff.

 3. Case preparation

-They play a crucial role in helping lawyers prepare for their court cases.
+Paralegals play a crucial role in helping lawyers prepare for their court cases.
 They will help in the preparation of legal arguments, opening statements, closing statements and court pleadings or motions.
 As a legal assistant becomes more experienced, the duties regarding case preparation may become more and more involved, with an open dialogue with attorneys helping the successful completion of a legal case.

 A paralegal may carry out investigations in relation to a case in order to authenticate or validate information.
 This investigation may include locating relevant witnesses for their case, as well as finding relevant background information about the defense or prosecution which may help an attorney craft a convincing legal argument.

 5. Interviewing witnesses

 The paralegal may interview witnesses or the client in order to gather relevant information.
 He or she will then prepare a report on the interview for the lawyer which he may use for preparation of his case.

 6. Administrative duties